 While it is true that we’re interested in tall timber buildings—and are the inventors of many enabling technologies—we don’t dwell in ivory towers.
 Our 28,000-square-foot lab is equipped to conduct research in composite materials development and manufacturing, as well as structural and durability testing.
 CMEC embodies the traditions and the forward-thinking of the land-grant university ideal: we partner with those who can benefit from our expertise.
 The results of partnerships with companies are award-winning research, numerous patents and inventions—and the birth and growth of entire industries.

-We are proud to have an exceptional group of individuals and companies working with the Composite Materials & Engineering Center, with each with diverse background, bringing unique skills and expertise to the table.
+We are proud to have an exceptional group of individuals and companies working with the Composite Materials & Engineering Center, all with diverse backgrounds, bringing unique skills and expertise to the table.

 OUR VALUE PROPOSITION

 If you’ve got the idea, we’ve got the technical know-how to help you implement it.